 FAQ’s

 What happens if I do not inform DVLA about my write-off vehicle?
+You must inform DVLA that your vehicle is off the road or written off to avoid penalties and fines.

 You must inform DVLA that your vehicle is off the road or written off to avoid penalties and fines.

+What is GAP insurance?
 GAP insurance is Guaranteed Asset Protection (GAP) insurance.